vrockai/pipeline-test/docs/content.md

 ---

-## Whole lung tissue is the preferred sampling method for amplicon-based characterization of murine lung microbiota
+## Whole lung tissue is the preferred sampling method for amplicon-based characterization of murine lung microbiota.
+ 06.05.2021, _JM Baker, KJ Hinkle, RA McDonald, CA Brown, NR Falkowski, GB Huffnagle, RP Dickson_

+Low-biomass microbiome studies (such as those of the lungs, placenta, and skin) are vulnerable to contamination and sequencing stochasticity, which obscure legitimate microbial signal.
+While human lung microbiome studies have rigorously identified sampling strategies that reliably capture microbial signal from these low-biomass microbial communities, the optimal sampling strategy for characterizing murine lung microbiota has not been empirically determined.
+Performing accurate, reliable characterization of murine lung microbiota and distinguishing true microbial signal from noise in these samples will be critical for further mechanistic microbiome studies in mice.

 [Source](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-021-01055-4)

+10.1186/s40168-021-01055-4

 ---